Poland–Spain relations: 19th century

+20th century

-Poland and Spain re-established diplomatic relations on 30 May 1919, after Poland regained independence in the aftermath of World War I. During World War II, Spain remained neutral and did not participate in the war directly.
+Poland and Spain re-established diplomatic relations on 30 May 1919, after Poland regained independence in the aftermath of World War I.

+In 1936–1939, a number of Polish volunteers participated in the Spanish Civil War on the Republican side and were primarily assigned to the Dabrowski Battalion.
+During the Spanish Civil War, the Polish Embassy in Madrid provided shelter and asylum to more than 400 people, Poles and Spaniards, mostly fleeing from Republican forces, but some also from Nationalists.
+The asylum recipients were men, women and children, people from various social strata with various political views, including survivors of anarchist massacres, e.g. the Cárcel Modelo massacre, merchants, civil servants, lawyers, industrialists, professors, teachers, students, etc. 120 people were successfully evacuated to Marseille, France and Gdynia, Poland, many of whom eventually returned to Spain.
+Spanish evacuees pointed out the extraordinary hospitality of Poles during their stay in Poland.
+Honorary Consul of Poland in Valencia Vicente Noguera Bonora was murdered by pro-Republican communist militants just before his planned evacuation from Valencia in August 1936, to which both the Polish government and the Polish Embassy in Madrid responded with an official protest to the then- Republican Spanish authorities.

+During World War II, Spain remained neutral and did not participate in the war directly.
 Despite pressure from Germany, Spain did not close the Polish embassy, which was thus still able to represent the Polish government-in-exile.
 The Honorary Consulate of Poland in Barcelona organized temporary accommodation, false documents and transport for Polish civilians and military who fled from France to Spain in 1939–1942 with the intention of reaching the Polish-allied United Kingdom.
+During the war, some Spanish nationals, alike Poles, were imprisoned by the Germans in the Stalag VIII-C prisoner-of-war camp in Żagań, the Sonnenburg concentration camp in Słońsk, and a subcamp of the Gross-Rosen concentration camp in Osła.

 In 1945, the German occupation of Poland ended and the country's independence was restored, although with a Soviet-installed puppet communist regime.
-Relations between Poland and Spain were not re-established until 31 January 1977, as the government of the People's Republic of Poland refused to recognize the Falangist government of General Francisco Franco.
+The Polish government-in-exile was officially recognized by Spain as the Polish government until ‘halfway through 1968’ according to Jacek Majchrowski’s study; diplomatic relations with the People’s Republic of Poland were established only in 31 January 1977, as the government of the People's Republic of Poland refused to recognize the government of General Francisco Franco.
+A double tax avoidance agreement was signed between the two countries in Madrid in 1979.
 After the Autumn of Nations and formation of a new, non-communist Polish government, both countries signed a Treaty of Friendship and Cooperation in 1992.
 In 1998, both countries signed a Common Polish-Spanish Declaration.
-Since 2003, irregular bilateral conferences between prime ministers of both nations take place; as of 2012 eight such meetings have taken place.